 Add to the above superb walking, swimming, sailing, fishing, paragliding, serious art galleries, etc you will discover East Sussex has much to offer.

-There are excellent farmers markets in Lewes (Friday) and Hailsham (second Saturday in the month), and the Laughton village shop is a treasure, well supplied and very friendly service.
-Waitrose and Tescos are a short drive away in Lewes.
+There are excellent farmer’s markets in Lewes (Friday) and Hailsham (second Saturday in the month), and the Laughton and Ripe village shops are invaluable treasures, well supplied with locally sourced foodstuffs, and boasting very friendly service.
+Waitrose and Tesco are a short drive away in Lewes.
 Enjoy a basket of seasonal produce from Graham’s organic vegetable garden when available.